mohitdamke/Android-Chat-Bot/README.md

 * Jetpack Compose UI
 * Material 3 Design
 * MVVM Pattern
+* Kotlin Coroutines + Flows
 * Google Gemini API Integration
-* Kotlin Coroutines + Flows

 ---

 ## 🐞 Issues & Contributions

-Found a bug?
-Have a feature request?
+Found a bug or want new features?
-Create an issue here on GitHub — contributions are welcome!
+🔗 Open an **Issue / Pull Request** — contributions are welcomed.

 ---

-## ⭐ Support
+## ⭐ Support the project

-If this library helped you, support the project by **giving a star ⭐**.
+If this project helped you:
-Your encouragement motivates further updates and features.
+👉 **Give a star ⭐ on GitHub** to support its development.

 ---

 ### 🔥 Author

-**Mohit Damke (Android Developer)**
+**Mohit Damke — Android Developer**
-Built with ❤️ for developers who want to add AI to their apps easily.
+Built with ❤️ for developers who want to integrate AI in minutes.

 ---

 ### 📄 License

-You can choose one of the following for your repo:
+You can choose one:

-* MIT License (recommended for open usage)
+* MIT License (recommended)
-* Apache 2.0 License
+* Apache 2.0
-* Proprietary (if you want private/paid library later)
+* Proprietary (if planning paid distribution later)

+---